 groping around in front of me, like a blind guy, but without getting up or anything.

-deriving pleasure or sexual gratification from inflicting pain on another
+deriving pleasure from inflicting pain on another

 I was pretty